Apiform Crooked-Legged Bee

 A female crooked-legged bee (Ancyloscelis apiformis) entering an alamo vine blossom.

-This is a common view of a female Ancyloscelis apiformis -- with her abdomen skyward and her face buried in the deep throat of an alamo vine flower.
+This is a common view of a female Ancyloscelis apiformis -- with her abdomen pointed skyward and her face buried in the deep throat of an alamo vine flower.

 The female Ancyloscelis apiformis has a dark head and thorax, a dark abdomen banded by pale stripes, and bushy hind legs.